Inception-framework/debugger/README.md

 * Plug the MicroSD card in the Zybo and connect the USB cable.
 * Check the position of the jumper that selects the power source (USB or power adapter).
 * Check the position of the jumper that selects the boot medium (MicroSD card).
 * Power on.
-A new [character device](#GlossaryFt2232hCharDev) should show up (`/dev/ttyUSB1` by default) on the host PC for the serial link whith the Zybo.
+A new [character device](#GlossaryFt2232hCharDev) should show up (`/dev/ttyUSB1` by default) on the host PC for the serial link with the Zybo.
-* Launch a [terminal emulator](#GlossaryTerminalEmulator) (picocom, minicom...) and attach it to the new character device, with a 115200 baudrate, no flow control, no parity, 8 bits characters, no port reset and no port locking: `picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1`.
+* Launch a [terminal emulator](#GlossaryTerminalEmulator) (picocom, minicom...) and attach it to the new [character device](#GlossaryFt2232hCharDev), with a 115200 baudrate, no flow control, no parity, 8 bits characters, no port reset and no port locking: `picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1`.
-* Wait until Linux boots, log in as root (there is no password) and start interacting with SAB4Z.
+* Wait until [Linux](#GlossaryLinuxKernel) boots, log in as root (there is no password) and start interacting with SAB4Z.

 <!-- -->
     Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1